Beguiler87/basicinit/README.md

 ------------------------------------------------------------------------------------------------------------------------------
 The Future
 Potential updates to this tool in future projects...
+-MAKE COPY OF ALL FILES ONCE PROJECT IS COMPLETE!
 -Adding round tracking functionality
--Moving backwards in turn order (in case you need to back up) -GUI input so you don't have to add combatants directly in main -Initiative modifier tracking to resolve ties between combatants (?)
+-Moving backwards in turn order (in case you need to back up) -GUI input so you don't have to add combatants directly in main -Count of all combatants, allies, enemies.
+-Command to provide adjusted counts during combat.
+-Initiative modifier tracking to resolve ties between combatants (?)
 -Colored text to more easily differentiate between ally and enemy(?)
 ------------------------------------------------------------------------------------------------------------------------------